Next Chapter

 Cash-basis accounting tracks revenue and expenses when actual payments are received or dispersed.
 It makes no allowance for when the transactions that generate them take place.
 In contrast, accrual accounting records revenue and expenses as they occur before any money is received or paid out.

 Accrual accounting is a system of accounting in which revenue and expenses are recorded before payments are received or distributed.
 In other words, it records revenue whenever a sale is made.
 When a transaction to purchase goods or services occurs, it records expenses.
-A corporation accounts for revenue only when it gets paid for the products or services it provides to clients using the cash basis accounting technique.
+A corporation accounts for revenue only when it gets paid for the products or services it provides to clients using the cash-based accounting technique.

 download skema harga software erp